aibhleog/how-are-you/README.md

 - `see-feelings.py` -- reads in your `feelings.txt` file and plots up how you've been answering over time.
 - `see-hist.py` -- reads in your `feelings.txt` file and plots the entries as a histogram to get idea of how you've answered overall (this script is run at the end of `see-feelings.py`).
 - `update-feeling.py` -- allows you to update your feeling entry for the present date (pulls & replaces the value in the last row of the `feelings.txt` file.
+- `generate-fake-feelings.py` -- a quick script I threw together to make `random_feelings.txt` so you can see how the feelings are stored and how they're used in the plots (check out `random_tracker.pdf` & `random_hist.pdf` for plot examples!).

-I recommend you reference both of these scripts as aliases in your `.bashrc` file!
+I recommend you reference both `see-feelings.py` and `update-feelings.py` as aliases in your `.bashrc` file!
 That way you can run this from your terminal, regardless of location.
 Here's how mine look:

 ```bash
 # alias for showing feelings tracker